 Before You Register a Scout

 If necessary, refer to your records to make sure that the Scout is not signed up for merit badges he has already earned.

 After registration closes, class changes will not be allowed.

 Please review the requirements for each merit badge before registering your Scout.
 This can be done by viewing the Merit Badges page, then clicking on the specific merit badge.
 Some of the requirements will be completed at the PowWow, but Scouts will need to work on a majority of the requirements at home, either before the program or as homework between sessions.
-Please take the time to go over the merit badge worksheets with your Scout several weeks BEFORE his attendance at PowWow so he will be prepared.
+Please take the time to go over the merit badge worksheets with your Scout several weeks BEFORE the PowWow so he will be prepared.
 A significant amount of class time will be used by the merit badge counselors to review and pass off the requirements that have been completed outside of class.
 There is no guarantee that a Scout will complete all requirements for a merit badge during the PowWow.
 In such a case, additional follow-up with your local merit badge counselor will be required.

 Each Scout will need to obtain and bring the following to the PowWow (these are NOT supplied at the PowWow):

-- A Merit Badge Application Card for each merit badge (available at the Utah National Parks Council Office, or possibly from your Scoutmaster).
+- A Merit Badge Application Card for each merit badge the Scout is pursuing (available at the Utah National Parks Council Office, or possibly from your Scoutmaster).
 The Scoutmaster must sign these cards in advance of the PowWow.

 - A Merit Badge Worksheet for each merit badge the Scout is pursuing.
 Please print and use the merit badge worksheets from the BYU PowWow site ONLY.
 If others are used, we cannot guarantee the requirements will be covered by the instructor during PowWow.